What's Trending in Valentine Nails for 2026

 Self-Love Valentine Nails

-If you're celebrating yourself this Valentine's Day (honestly, the best kind of valentine), choose designs that make YOU happy regardless of trends:
+If you're celebrating yourself this Valentine's Day (honestly, the best kind of valentine), choose designs that make you happy regardless of trends:

 - Your favorite colors even if they're not traditionally valentine